DelphiWorlds/Kastri/Demos/CrossPlatformLocation/ReadMe.md

 On iOS, the main thing to be aware of is that the `UIBackgroundModes` values in the Version Info of the Project Options needs to include `location`

 **Note:** For Delphi 10.4 and 10.4.1 users, if you wish to use location services on iOS, **you will need to [patch the System.iOS.Sensors unit as per this report](https://quality.embarcadero.com/browse/RSP-29859?focusedCommentId=85109&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-85109)**, in order for it to work properly.
 This has been fixed in Delphi 10.4.2, and highlights why **developers should stay current with the version of Delphi**

+## Using the demo code in your own project

+When you are creating your own project:

+### Android

+Please pay attention to the jar and manifest changes as described above, as well as ensuring that the Foreground service and Receive boot completed permissions are enabled in the Project Options